Cerealkillerway/fileUploader/README.md

 **useLoadingBars**: show a progress bar while reading each file (default true)

-**resultContainer**: set the class of the element to be used as container for reader's results (by default this is the hidden $(.result) element of the fileUploader); can be the class of any DOM element inside the fileUploader markup
+**resultContainerClass**: set the class of the element to be used as container for reader's results (by default this is the hidden $(.result) element of the fileUploader); can be the class of any DOM element inside the fileUploader markup

 **resultFileContainerClass**: custom class to use for each reader's result container (default "file-")

 **defaultFileExt**: extension to use for files with no extension (default "")

 **defaultMimeType**: MIME type to use for files with no extension (default "")

+**allowDuplicates**: allow to upload more than once the same file (based on file name, default false)

 In the result container, each reader's result is inserted as a DIV with 4 nested INPUT elements (title, extension, value (the base64 string) and size (in MB)); each of these 4 elements has a name attribute in the form "prefix[index][name]"